 Different self portraits

 Have you noticed how food draws your attention to Lucas’s portraits?
 Well, that was probably her intention.
 In the 1996 Self Portrait with Fried Eggs, Lucas sits on a simple chair with both her arms resting on the seat’s armrests – more likely what a man would do in a photo shoot as opposed to a woman.
 Wearing visibly old jeans and a pair of heavy-looking shoes, her legs are wide apart but firmly planted.
 Are those fried eggs in the position of her breasts?
 They have been obviously used as a depiction of her sexuality but also to applaud breast milk for its role as nutritious food.
-A self-portrait that highlights female sexuality is the 1997 Got a Salmon On #3 where Lucas takes a picture with a public toilet in the background.
+A self-portrait highlighting female sexuality is the 1997 Got a Salmon On #3 where Lucas takes a picture with a public toilet in the background.
 There is a huge salmon that rests on her shoulder and whose body extends to slightly past her waist.
-Her intention is to make a connotation about female erection.
+She intends to make a connotation about female erection.

-For someone who is encountering Self Portraits for the first time, the images could be uncomfortable, but they still remain real and make powerful yet humorous statements about gender roles and finding yourself.
+For someone who is encountering Self Portraits for the first time, the images could be uncomfortable, but they remain real and make powerful yet humorous statements about gender roles and finding yourself.